grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ### Field overrides

-Learn about [field overrides][] that you can set for a visualization.
+Learn about [field overrides][Configure field overrides] that you can set for a visualization.

 ## Docs refs